-\ifab \fi \iffv \paragraph{Comparison to previous works} In this work, we propose a construction (described in \cref{alg:ts}) of an almost public quantum coin scheme, which is \emph{rationally secure} (see \cref{thm:unconditional_secure}) based on standard and generic assumptions, namely that quantum secure one-way functions exist.
-As discussed in the \emph{Related work} paragraph, all public money schemes known so far, are either not provably secure or are based on non-standard assumptions.
-The public money scheme (not yet published) described by Shor in her talk, might turn out to be secure, based on a standard assumption, namely the hardness of the shortest vector problem in lattices.
-Even if that is true, it should be noted that the hardness of the SVP problem in lattices is not a generic assumption, unlike the existence of quantum secure one-way functions, that we use in our work.
-In comparison to other public schemes, our scheme has two main advantages.
-In all the efficient public quantum money schemes that the authors are aware of, the number of qubits required in a money state, and the running time of all the algorithms (keygen, mint and verify) is polynomial in the security parameter.
+Next, in all the efficient public quantum money schemes that the authors are aware of, the number of qubits required in a money state and the running time of all the algorithms (keygen, mint, and verify) are polynomial in the security parameter.
 However, in our construction, by choosing the underlying constructions carefully, we can make the time and space complexity of our constructions to be polylogarithmic in the security parameter (see \cref{subsec:complexity}). \fi